 It turns out Japan isn’t the only East Asia country fretting about marijuana reform in North America.
-At a press conference Monday, Beijing’s leading drug enforcement agency blamed marijuana legalization in Canada and parts of the United States resulting in increased drug smuggling to China.
+Why is China mad at the US and Canada for legalizing marijuana?
+At a press conference Monday, Beijing’s leading drug enforcement agency blamed legalization in Canada and parts of the United States resulting in increased drug smuggling to China.
 As CNN first reported, Liu Yuejin, China’s National Narcotics Control Commission’s deputy director, called the problem a “new threat to China.”

 According to Yuejin, the number of Chinese marijuana users rose by 25% in 2018, amounting to 24,000 total marijuana users in the country.
 China, by the way, has a population of nearly 1.4 billion people, just to keep things in perspective.
 Still, China has intercepted more drugs through international mail than ever before, Yeujin attests.